frontiersi/tenement-tools/README.md

 ### The COG Fetch or NRT Monitor Areas tool 'hang' forever when removing clouds from satellite data
 This is a very rare and seemingly random error that has been difficult to locate.
 Restarting ArcGIS Pro fixes it.

+### The COG Fetch or NRT Monitor Areas tool takes forever to download satellite imagery
+This can be caused by many issues, including your internet connection speed or stability or the DEA database connection status.
+DEA may also be under going maintenance.
+Please check your internet connection and try again.
+Also, try restarting ArcGIS Pro and downloading again.